LLVM

 llvm-hs-pure package,

-as it provides a nice monadic interface LLVM.IRBuilder
+as it provides a nice monadic interface LLVM.IRBuilder that keeps track of

 variables for us.
 Therefore, the implementation is rather straightforward: